-To our knowledge, the only other line of work that aims to rigorously characterize the security of the stack is the StkTokens-Cerise family of CHERI-enforced secure calling conventions \cite{SkorstengaardLocal, SkorstengaardSTKJFP, Georges22:TempsDesCerises}.
-These works define stack safety as overlay semantics and related stack safety properties, phrased in terms of logical relations instead of trace properties.
-Originally, they describe ``local state encapsulation''~\cite{SkorstengaardSTKJFP} in terms of integrity only (but it has confidentiality, equivalent to \(\clri\) {\em and} \(\clrc\)).
-Their latest paper \cite{Georges22:TempsDesCerises} was inspired by the properties presented in this paper to extend their formalism to include confidentiality.
-When checking if our properties applied to their old calling convention, they noted that it did not enforce \(\clec\), and made sure that their new version would in addition to building it into their formalism \cite{Georges22:personalcommunication}.
+Their latest paper \cite{Georges22:TempsDesCerises} was inspired by the properties presented in this paper to extend their formalism to include confidentiality through a binary logical relation.
+When checking if our properties applied to their old calling convention, they noted that it did not enforce \(\clec\), and made sure that their new version would in addition to building it into their formalism.\footnote{A. L. Georges, personal communication.} To do so, they redesign the overlay semantics to actually pop stack frames on return and have them disappear from the stack.
 This demonstrates the benefit of our choice to explicitly state properties in security terms: specifying security is hard, and when the spec takes the form of a ``correct by construction'' machine, it is easy to neglect a non-obvious security requirement.

-In terms of direct feature comparison with Georges et al. (being the most recent work in the line), with the addition of confidentiality to their formalism, we are roughly at parity in terms of the expressiveness of our properties.
+In terms of direct feature comparison with Georges et al.~\cite{Georges22:TempsDesCerises} (the most recent work in the line), with the addition of confidentiality to their formalism, we are roughly at parity in terms of the expressiveness of our properties.
 We have additionally proposed callee-integrity, but it is probably the least practical of our properties.
 We extend our model to tailcalls, which they do not, and to the passing of pointers to stack objects.
 They discuss stack objects and the interaction between stack and heap, but their calling convention does not guarantee safety in the presence of pointer passing without additional checks.
 We test a limited degree of pointer passing, which does not guarantee memory safety for the passed pointer but which does not undermine the security of its frame, and we offer an untested formalism for memory-safe passing of pointers.
 On the other hand, their properties are validated by proof, while ours are only tested.